koushik-thota/koushik-thota/README.md

 - 👋 Hi, I’m @koushik-thota
-- 👀 I’m Senior CLoud Architect
+- 👀 I’m Senior Cloud Architect
 - 💞️ I’m looking to collaborate on AI with Cloud
 - 📫 You can reach me on @ koushik.thota@gmail.com